moneroexamples/spendkey/README.md

 Everything here was done and tested on
 Ubuntu 14.04 x86_64 and Ubuntu 15.10 x86_64.

-Monero source code compilation and setup are same as [here](http://moneroexamples.github.io/access-blockchain-in-cpp/).
+Monero source code compilation and setup are same as [here](https://github.com/moneroexamples/spendkey.git).

 # C++ code
 The most interesting C++ file is `main.cpp`.
 Therefore, I will present only that file here.
-Full source code is at [github](https://github.com/moneroexamples/access-blockchain-in-cpp).
-The hithub's version can also be slightly different than the code presented here, as it can be updated more frequently.
+Full source code is at [github](https://github.com/moneroexamples/spendkey.git).
+The github's version can also be slightly different than the code presented here, as it might be updated more frequently.
 So for the latest version
 of this example, please check the github repository directly.